Credentialism and degree inflation: History

-The term "academic inflation" was popularized by Ken Robinson in his TED Talk entitled "Schools Kill Creativity".

-Academic inflation has been analogized to the inflation of paper currencies where too much currency chases too few commodities.

 Credential inflation or degree inflation

-Credential inflation refers to the devaluation of educational or academic credentials over time and a corresponding decrease in the expected advantage given a degree holder in the job market.
+Credential inflation, also called academic inflation, refers to the devaluation of educational or academic credentials over time and a corresponding decrease in the expected advantage given a degree holder in the job market, due to an excess of higher educated people who compete for too few jobs that require these degrees.
 Credential inflation is thus similar to price inflation, and describes the declining value of earned certificates and degrees.
 Credential inflation in the form of increased educational requirements and testing, can also create artificial labor shortages.

 Credential inflation has been recognized as an enduring trend over the past century in Western higher education, and is also known to have occurred in ancient China and Japan, and at Spanish universities of the 17th century.

+The term "academic inflation" was popularized by Ken Robinson in his TED Talk entitled "Schools Kill Creativity".
+It has been analogized to the inflation of paper currencies where too much currency chases too few commodities.

+Examples

 For instance, in the late 1980s, a bachelor's degree was the standard qualification to enter the profession of physical therapy.
 By the 1990s, a master's degree was expected.
 Today, a doctorate is becoming the norm.

-State requirements that registered nurses hold bachelors degrees have also contributed to a nursing shortage.
+State requirements that registered nurses must hold bachelor's degrees have also contributed to a nursing shortage.

 Indications

 A good example of credential inflation is the decline in the value of the US high school diploma since the beginning of the 20th century, when it was held by less than 10 percent of the population.
 At the time, high school diplomas attested to middle-class respectability and for many years even provided access to managerial level jobs.
-More recently, however, a high school diploma barely qualifies the graduate for menial service work.
+In the 21st century, however, a high school diploma often barely qualifies the graduate for menial service work.

 One indicator of credential inflation is the relative decline in the wage differential between those with college degrees and those with only high school diplomas.
 An additional indicator is the gap between the credentials requested by employers in job postings and the qualifications of those already in those occupations.
 A 2014 study in the United States found, for example, that 65% of job postings for executive secretaries and executive assistants now call for a bachelor's degree, but only 19% of those currently employed in these roles have a degree.
 Jobs that were open to high school graduates decades ago now routinely require higher education as well—without an appreciable change in required skills.
 In some cases, such as IT help desk roles, a study found there was little difference in advertised skill requirements between jobs requiring a college degree and those that do not.

+According to the New York Federal Reserve Bank, about one third of all college graduates are underemployed, meaning they're employed below the value of their degrees.
+That distribution has remained largely unchanged for thirty years, although the chance of being underemployed in a good job has gone down 28.0% for recent hirings, and 20.6% overall.